joshsj/joshsj.github.io/source/_posts/making-my-own-ssg.md

 ## Current Situation

 The blog is currently hosted on Github Pages and deployed automatically with Github Actions.
-I have little to no interest in DevOps and this works flawlessly
+I have little to no interest in DevOps and this just fine
 --- no changes here.

 Building the blog is handled by [Hexo](https://github.com/hexojs/hexo) which I